shahidirfan100/Randstad-Job-Scraper/README.md

 ## 📊 Data Quality & Limitations

 ### Data Freshness
-- **Real-time Updates**: Scrapes current live data from Randstad.fr
+- **Real-time Updates**: Scrapes current live data from Randstad.com
 - **Update Frequency**: Jobs are updated as they appear on the site

 ### Coverage